Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 #### 2.1.1 Hierarchical Word-/Char-/Pinyin-based Sentence Encoder (Definition of [Pinyin](https://en.wikipedia.org/wiki/Pinyin))

-In this system, we use three kinds of inputs for this hierarchical encoder, and they are word-input, char-input and pinyin-input which could partly reduce the effect of misspelling and introduce generalization.
-Because a single clause can express enough information for a aspect and its sentiment, we first use a GRU encoder to extract word-/char-/pinyin-features, then an attention layer is used to extract clause features (BiGRU-Attention Layer).
-Finally, we can get a sequence of clause features for each kind of input, so the BiGRU-Attention Layer is used again to select important information.
+In this system, we use three kinds of inputs for this hierarchical encoder, and they are word-input, char-input, and pinyin-input, which could partly reduce the effect of misspelling and introduce generalization.
+Because a single clause can express enough information for an aspect and its sentiment, we first use a GRU encoder to extract word-/char-/pinyin-features, then an attention layer is used to extract clause features (BiGRU-Attention Layer).
+Finally, we can get a sequence of clause features for each kind of input, so the BiGRU-Attention Layer is used again to select relevant information.

 ![avatar](images/(A)HUARN.png)